Last updated: September 19, 2020

 There have also been numerous court cases debating whether Messianic Jews qualify for citizenship.
 Originally, the Messianic denomination was deemed to be an entirely different religion from Judaism, but that view has been successfully challenged in some cases.

 Since its introduction, hundreds of thousands of non-Jews have claimed Israeli citizenship under the law, in addition to several million Jews.
-That is, of course, a significant number considering Israel’s population of eight million.
+That is a significant number considering Israel’s population is only 8 million.

 How to immigrate to Israel under the Law of Return

-Upon your arrival in Israel, there is a ninety-day waiting period before you can be awarded citizenship.
+Upon your arrival in Israel, there is a 90 day waiting period before you can be awarded citizenship.
 However, citizenship is automatically granted unless you specifically ask the government not to grant you Israeli citizenship.

-You are not required to remain in Israel during the ninety-day period and are free to travel on your current passport so long as you obtain an exit permit, which is typically a formality.
+You are not required to remain in Israel during the 90 day period and are free to travel on your current passport so long as you obtain an exit permit, which is typically just a formality.

 Other ways to get Israeli citizenship